 That’s why this Fourth of July the Texarkana Arkansas Police Department is stepping up police presence throughout the city as part of the ongoing “Drive Sober or Get Pulled Over” enforcement crackdown to catch and arrest impaired drivers who put themselves and others at risk.

 “Local police will be out in force throughout this Independence Day, on the lookout for motorists who have had too much alcohol to be behind the wheel of a vehicle,” said Sgt.
-Sam McJunkins.
-“Police will have zero tolerance for alcohol scofflaws who drink and drive this July 4th, putting themselves and everyone else on the roadways at risk of life and limb.”
+Nick Elrod.
+“Police will have zero tolerance for those who drink and drive this July 4th, putting themselves and everyone else on the roadways at risk of life and limb.”